Maksim-Ivanovskiy/Maksim-Ivanovskiy/README.md

 - 🌱 I’m currently learning: **Advanced JavaScript and React**

-- 🤝 I’m always looking for help and feedback with **my educational process**
+- 🤝 I’m always looking for help and feedback with **my learning process**

 - 📫 How to reach me: **ivanovskiy.maxim@mail.ru**